AliGhorashiCMT/Sparse-networks-for-topological-photonics/rectangular_lattices/README.md

   **small_datasets.ipynb**: Accuracy of KANs trained on small datasets with and without augmentation.
 Data is saved in `./figures/Augmentation_accuracy_increase.pdf`.

   **Inverse design examples and success rates.ipynb**: Examples of inverse designed photonic crystals shown in the supplement and more fine grained inverse design statistics.
 This notebook saves inverse design statistics per topological class in seven pdfs: `./figures/Inverse_design_delineated_success_rates-class$(class).pdf` and it saves examples of inverse designed PhCs in `./figures/inverse_design_samples-class$(class).pdf`, where $\text{class} \in [0, 7]$.

+## Scripts that make the original and inverse design datasets

   **runarray.sh**: Main script that runs a series of job arrays, each of which computes photonic crystal band properties by calling **runlattices-array.jl**, detailed below.

   **runlattices-array.jl**: julia script that calls **runlattice.sh** and provides it with the appropriate photonic crystal parameters.
 Specifically, we loop over 4 levels of perturbation (labeled by `gidx`).
 For each `gidx`, we create 10,000 photonic crystals for which the dielectric function varies from a perfectly homogeneous dielectric by a scale set by `gidx`. **runlattices-array.jl** sets the DC component of the dielectric function to a value so 20, so that the dielectric function never goes below vacuum.
 The other 18 components (9 independent components) are sampled randomly in a range set by `gidx`.